 If the coverage amount does not meet one of the above criteria, the borrower must obtain an individual dwelling policy to cover the deficiency.

 Deductible amounts must meet the minimum applicable investor requirements.
-Jumbo loans must meet FNMA requirements.
+Non-Conforming loans must meet FNMA requirements.

 In addition to any flood insurance required with respect to a specific condominium or PUD unit, if any parts of a project’s common elements are in a Special Flood Hazard Area (SFHA), the homeowners association must maintain a “master” or “blanket” policy of flood insurance and collect premiums from its members as it would any other common expense.